Radiator Replacement Cost

 Central Heating Radiator Cost

-Central heating radiators use corrugated panels to radiate heat out into the room.
+Central heating radiators use corrugated panels to radiate heat throughout a room.

-You can get single-panel styles of central heating radiators for small rooms, or you can get double-panel ones for larger rooms as these produce more heat.
+You can get single-panel styles of central heating radiators for small rooms, or double-panel radiators for larger spaces, which produce more heat.

-What are the benefits of central heating radiators?
-Take a look:
+So, what are the benefits of central heating radiators?

 For the costs of central heating radiators, check out this table below: